Daily Summary: 6% Oil Declines Fuel Stock Gains

 📊 Macro data

-Investors are already looking ahead to tomorrow's release of the PMI figures for May for major economies.
-In the meantime, we still have the FOMC minutes, which are the minutes of the committee's last meeting.
+Investors are already looking ahead to tomorrow's release of the May PMI figures for major economies.
+In the meantime, markets are digesting the latest FOMC minutes.

-Before NVIDIA's earnings release, the S&P gained 0.8%, and the NASDAQ Composite 1.2%.
+Ahead of NVIDIA's earnings release, the S&P 500 gained 0.8%, and the NASDAQ Composite rose by 1.2%.
 European markets closed the day with even stronger gains.
-The German DAX rose 1.4%, the French CAC40 1.7%, and the pan-European EuroStoxx50 2.1%.
+The German DAX rose by 1.4%, the French CAC 40 by 1.7%, and the pan-European EuroStoxx 50 by 2.1%.

 💼 Shares

 Once again, AI ecosystem companies are performing strongly.
-As mentioned, some of them are supported by the planned start of the Samsung workers' strike on Thursday.
-However, the market is primarily awaiting NVIDIA's results, which will help determine the future direction of market sentiment towards the sector.
+As mentioned, some are supported by the planned commencement of the Samsung workers' strike on Thursday.
+However, the market is primarily awaiting NVIDIA's results, which will help dictate the future direction of market sentiment towards the sector.

 💱 Currencies

-Amid a general improvement in risk sentiment, higher-beta currencies, such as the Swedish krona and the currencies of the Antipodes, are gaining ground.
-Despite declining expectations for rate hikes, the British pound is also gaining strength.
-The EUR/USD pair remains relatively stable (0.2%).
+Amid a general improvement in risk sentiment, higher-beta currencies, such as the Swedish krona and Antipodean currencies, are gaining ground.
+Despite declining expectations for rate hikes, the British pound is also strengthening.
+The EUR/USD pair remains relatively stable (+0.2%).

-- In emerging markets, currencies most exposed to the long-term energy crisis in the Strait of Hormuz (ZAR, KRW, HUF) are gaining.
+- In emerging markets, currencies most exposed to the protracted energy crisis in the Strait of Hormuz (ZAR, KRW, HUF) are appreciating.

-Growing hopes for an end to the conflict in the Middle East led to a significant decline in oil and gas prices today (both Brent crude oil and gas from the Dutch TTF exchange fell by over 6%).
-The resulting decline in government bond yields, in turn, supported silver (3%) and gold (1%).
+Growing hopes for a resolution to the conflict in the Middle East led to a significant decline in oil and gas prices today (both Brent crude oil and Dutch TTF gas fell by over 6%).
+The resulting decline in government bond yields, in turn, supported silver (3.0%) and gold (1.0%).

 ₿ Cryptocurrencies

-Market sentiment favors both Bitcoin and Ethereum, with both gaining about 1% today.
+Market sentiment favours both Bitcoin and Ethereum, with both gaining approximately 1% today.

 —